arialdomartini/category-theory/video-3-1.md

 ## Partial order
-We can impose additinal conditions to a pre-order and get to a partial order.
+We can impose additional conditions to a pre-order and get to a partial order.
 The next condition is to avoid loops.
 A partial order is a directed acyclic graph (DAG).

 In a partial order some objects are not comparable at all, because there mustn't be an arrow between any 2 objects in the category.